 - Manage your stress.

-- Visualize the Exam Process: Imagine yourself at the exam (imagIne all that happens during the exam) for 1 min each day for a week before your exam (Anticipation & mental rehearsal decrease the stress & increase the confidence).
+- Visualize the Exam Process: Imagine yourself at the exam (imagIne all that happens during the exam) for 1 min each day for at least a week before your exam (Anticipation & mental rehearsal decrease the stress & increase the confidence).

 - Groom your learning skills based on your learning style to aid in your recall during your FMGE preparation